-The component tries to accommodate much information into one space, so the expanding sections are introduced into the design.
+The component tries to accommodate a lot of information into one space, so the expanding sections are introduced into the design.
 The general information section is expanded by default, and the user can click through the other sections.
 The only exception is the resource summary, recognised as the most informative and, because of that, is positioned statically under the resource title.
-0-N sections can be expanded at one time, so the user can see all the information visible if wanted.
+0-N sections can be expanded at one time, so the user can see all the information available if wanted, as depicted in the figure 2.7.

-Figure 2.5: Marketplace resource preview.
+Figure 2.7: The Marketplace resource preview.

 The resource author is presented with the same component when the "Preview" button on the Marketplace tab is clicked (only with the "Use" button missing) to check the published resource's final presentation.

 It was considered to follow a more traditional layout of the Marketplace item presented in the Analysis chapter.
 However, the screenshots section is optional, and from the available data, it is easy to assume that the images are not always an essential attribute of the content.
 Therefore the final layout follows more linear lines putting the textual summary first.